Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/hid-specification.md

 # Human Interface Device specification

-Human Interface Device (HID) is a specification that describes peripheral user input devices connected to computers via USB or Bluetooth.
+Human Interface Device (HID) is a specification that describes peripheral user input devices connected to computers with USB or Bluetooth.
 HID is commonly used to implement devices such as gamepads, joysticks, or racing wheels.

 | **Topic**                       | **Description**                  |
 | :------------------------------ | :------------------------------- |